 What does Scripture say about free-moral agency?
-Do we have it, or are we human puppets on a string, dancing to the tune of someone else's will? ...
+Are we human puppets on a string, manipulated from above?
+How does free will relate to God's sovereignty?

 The brain is unquestionably the most complex organ of the human body.
 It is also the most important ...